e271828e/Flight.jl/docs/notes/design/framework_spec.md

 least-squares register the tolerances *are* the stopping criterion: they feed the per-residual test directly, LM's damping loop testing exactly what the service will re-test.
-For the derivative-free scalar fallback — `NLoptBackend(:LN_BOBYQA)` in a package extension, ignoring the Jacobian, today's algorithm one keyword away, with the framework core carrying zero optimizer dependencies — the service squares *and normalizes*: the objective minimized is $\sum_i (r_i/\mathit{tol}_i)^2$ with `stopval = 1`, dimensionless where FlightCore's threshold was hand-scaled and absolute
+For the derivative-free scalar fallback — `NLoptBackend(:LN_BOBYQA)` in a package extension, passing `nothing` for the Jacobian, today's algorithm one keyword away, with the framework core carrying zero optimizer dependencies — the service squares *and normalizes*: the objective minimized is $\sum_i (r_i/\mathit{tol}_i)^2$ with `stopval = 1`, dimensionless where FlightCore's threshold was hand-scaled and absolute